 (b) if an approved VET course is accredited by the Council, may vary, suspend or cancel the accreditation.

-[Section 58C inserted by No. 44 of 2008 s.
+[Section 58C inserted: No. 44 of 2008 s.
 38.]

 58D.
 Council may inquire into training providers and courses

 For the purpose of ensuring this Act is complied with and the quality of training providers and VET courses, the Council may inquire into —